 8:35pm Update

 SUMMIT ACHIEVED!!!!!!
 WOOOO!!!!
 GO JASON AND BRENT!!!!!!
 HAVE A SAFE JOURNEY BACK DOWN TO HIGH CAMP!!!!!
+I will update once they are safely back at camp.

 12:09AM Update